connect-abdulbasit/connect-abdulbasit/README.md

 # Hi there 👋

-- I am a full stack developer and a student doing Bachelors in Computer Science
+- I am a MERN stack developer and a student doing Bachelors in Computer Science
 - Passionate about Web Technologies & Logical Thinking
 - Focused on JavaScript and its Ecosystem